 The agenda is composed of concerns brought forth by teachers and issues that administration needs to consult teachers about.
-The issues that should be brought to school council concern pedagogical impact on the students.
+The issues that should be brought to teacher council concern pedagogical impact on the students.
 This includes working conditions of the staff.
 The presentation in documentation provides a list of the topics.

-At the meeting the Chair is responsible for enforcing the norms of the meeting.
+At the meeting, the Chair is responsible for enforcing the norms of the meeting.
 The secretary is responsible for taking detailed notes of the meeting.
 More details of what should be in the minutes and templates can be found in the documentation tab.

 The meeting proceeds through the agenda, and agreements must be motioned and voted on.
 Points of information do not require a vote.

 Consultation is not binding, but if teacher concerns are not addressed repeatedly and it is minuted, RTU can take up these concerns at a higher level.